shizuo-kaji/camera-recog/README.md

 `python camera-recog.py`
 opens the camera of your PC and outputs recognised objects captured by it.
-Hit any key to pause, CTRL+C to quit.
+Hit 'p' to pause/resume, 'q' to quit.

 `python camera-recog.py -i sample.txt -n 6`
 scans the text file sample.txt and outputs 6 guesses for each image specified in the file.